-4. Investments in companies without carbon emission reduction initiatives
+4. Investments in companies without carbon emission reduction initiatives strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: sustainability risk integration and Principal Adverse Impacts considerations.